leon9078/Z87X-OC_Catalina/README.md

 Press F10 key to save, you are done!

 ## Now power off PC, remove power cord, switch to the Main BIOS (BIOS_SW > 1) and repeat the above steps!

+# Install macOS

+## If you want Hibernation, first prepare OpenCore for the detection

+- In config.plist set:
+  - Kernel > Patch > Entry[0] | <false>
+  - Misc > Boot > HibernateMode | RTC

+\>>> Now, to actually enable hibernation, check "pmset -g" settings and make sure you have one of those scenarios

+1. hibernatemode 0, standby 1, autopoweroff 1 (for hibernation after standbydelay time)
+2. hibernatemode 25 (for instant hibernation)